Electroweak, QCD and flavour physics studies with ATLAS data from Run 2 of the LHC: Strong and electroweak production of two gauge bosons

-EW $Z(\to\ell\ell)\gamma jj$ cross-sections are extracted from a pLLH fit to \mjj\ in an EW $Z\gamma jj$-enriched SR and in a CR, with a statistically limited precision of 14$\%$~\cite{STDM-2018-36}.
+The larger EW $Z(\to\ell\ell)\gamma jj$ cross-sections are extracted from a pLLH fit to \mjj\ in an EW $Z\gamma jj$-enriched SR and in a CR, with a statistically limited precision of 14$\%$~\cite{STDM-2018-36}.
 The cross-section is found to be in agreement with the LO predictions of \mgamc~2.6.5.
-Differential cross-sections are derived for the SR enriched in EW $Z(\to\ell\ell)\gamma jj$ and for a more extended fiducial region with a relaxed cut on \mjj\ and are found to be consistent with predictions of \mgamc~2.6.5 (EW $Z\gamma jj$) + \Sherpa~2.2.11 (QCD $Z\gamma jj$).
-EW $Z(\to \nu\bar{\nu})\gamma jj$ cross-sections are extracted in a low-$E_{\textrm T}^\gamma$ selection via a combined fit to \mjj\ in several CRs and in a high-\mjj\ SR~\cite{EXOT-2021-17}.
-They are also extracted in a high-$E_{\textrm T}^\gamma$ selection in a fit to a BDT score instead of \mjj~\cite{STDM-2018-59}.
-The combined EW $Z(\to \nu\bar{\nu})\gamma jj$ cross-section is measured with a precision of 22$\%$ and is compatible with predictions from \mgamc~2.6.5 with NLO corrections from VBFNLO~\cite{Baglio:2011juf}.
+Differential cross-sections are derived for the SR enriched in EW $Z(\to\ell\ell)\gamma jj$ and for a more extended fiducial region with a relaxed cut on \mjj\ and are found to be consistent with predictions of \mgamc~2.6.5~\cite{Alwall:2014hca} (EW $Z\gamma jj$) + \Sherpa~2.2.11~\cite{Bothmann:2019yzt} (QCD $Z\gamma jj$).
+The EW $Z\gamma jj$ process with invisible $Z$ decays is even more frequent but more challenging to separate from background processes.
+Final states with low $E_{\textrm T}^\gamma$ are triggered via the presence of large $\met$.
+The EW $Z(\to \nu\bar\nu)\gamma jj$ cross-sections are extracted via a combined fit to \mjj\ in several CRs and in a high-\mjj\ SR~\cite{EXOT-2021-17}.
+Final states with high-$E_{\textrm T}^\gamma$ can be triggered by the photon instead.
+In this case, the EW $Z(\to \nu\bar{\nu})\gamma jj$ component is extracted in a fit to a BDT score~\cite{STDM-2018-59}.
+The combined EW $Z(\to \nu\bar{\nu})\gamma jj$ cross-section is measured with a precision of 22$\%$ and is compatible with predictions from \mgamc~2.6.5~\cite{Alwall:2014hca} with NLO corrections from VBFNLO~\cite{vbfnlo}.
 The $E_{\textrm T}^\gamma$ distribution (see Figure~\ref{fig:vbs:obs3}(c)) is used to constrain dimension~8 EFT operators.

-The EW $W\gamma jj$ signal~\cite{STDM-2018-31} is extracted via a fit to a NN discriminant.
-The fiducial cross section is measured with a precission of 19$\%$ and differential cross sections are also measured.
-The measurements are found in agreement with LO SM prediction by \mgfpluspy\ and \Sherpa~2.2.12.
-The results are used to derive constraints on dim~8 EFT operators, including the first LHC constraints on the coefficients $f_{T3}$ and $f_{T4}$ of dim-8 tensor-type operators.

 Figure~\ref{fig:vbfvbs} shows an overview of EW measurements relevant for SM or BSM triple and quartic gauge couplings: EW production of single gauge bosons and gauge boson pairs and triboson measurements.
-The figure demonstrates the significant step in precision with the higher centre-of-mass energy and the large data sample.
+The figure demonstrates the significant step in precision with the higher centre-of-mass energy and the large data sample and the overall good agreement with the SM predictions.